al1sant0s/Hypothesis-Tests/README.md

    * p1: the sample 01 proportion.
    * p2: the sample 02 proportion.
    * n1: the size of the sample 01 which the p1 proportion was taken from.
-   * n2: the size of the sample 02 which the p1 proportion was taken from.
+   * n2: the size of the sample 02 which the p2 proportion was taken from.
    * pi0: this represents the value under null hypothesis.
 The value of the difference between the two proportions in the populations.
    * sig: the significance level used for this test.
    * alternative: determines the direction of the test.
 The values available are the following: "left", "right", "bilateral".

-For any of these, an object of `Hypotest` class will be returned.
+For any of these tests, an object of `Hypotest` class will be returned.
 This object will have many attributes and methods.
 Bellow are listed **only** the most important attributes and methods that might be useful:

 * Attributes available for all test objects:
    * sig: significance level of the test.
    * ts: test statistic value of the test.
-   * v0: test value under null hypothesis.
+   * v0: parameter value under null hypothesis.
    * alternative: type of alternative hypothesis being used (left, right or bilateral).
    * description: a short description about the test.
    * sampling_estimates: this will be a dictonary with specific statistic values for the test.
    * cv: a numpy array with one or two critical values of the test.
-   * pvalue: self-explanatory.
+   * pvalue: the pvalue calculated for the test.
    * reject: a boolean variable that tells if null hypothesis should be rejected (or not).

 * Methods available for all test objects:
    * `power(self, v1, show = True, align = 'l', border_style = "DOUBLE_BORDER", **kwargs)`
      computes power of test for values passed through v1 parameter.
      * v1: a single or sequence of values for power to be computed from.
-These are all values under alternative hypothesis.
+These are all values for the alternative hypothesis.
      * show: if set to True, it will print a table built from prettytable with results.
      * align: this parameter is from `PrettyTable` class and it determines the alignment of the table.
 You can use 'l' for left, 'c' for centered and 'r' for right alignment.
      * border_style: this parameter is from `PrettyTable` class and it determines the border style of the table.
 Any border style supported from prettytable can be passed as a string.